Horse Judging Contest

 The Horse Judging Contest is designed to teach participants good conformation (structural correctness, balance, and muscling), breed character, and performance ideals in different breeds of horses.
 Additionally, the Horse Judging contest will teach participants how to evaluate horses based on knowledge and fact, make a decision, and defend it.
 The Contest will teach participants horsemanship terms that can be used in a logical, systematic way to defend placings and will help participants gain confidence in their ability and use of the English language by giving oral reasons to a judge while learning to speak clearly, decisively, and convincingly through the use of oral reasons.

-Any Junior or Senior 4-H member is eligible to participate in the 4-H horse-judging contest.
-Members are not eligible, however, to participate in a contest if by the date of the contest they will have competed or participated in a post-secondary judging program.
-Senior state winning judging team members who do not make or choose not to compete at Eastern Nationals, are eligible to participate again as a team member in that division while age eligible.
-Junior state winning team members may continue to compete on a county team in that division in future contests while age eligible.
+Any Junior or Senior 4-H member is eligible to participate in the 4-H horse judging contest.
+Members are not eligible, however, to participate in a contest if by the date of the contest they will have completed or participated in a post-secondary judging program.
+Senior state-winning judging team members who do not make or choose not to compete at Eastern Nationals are eligible to participate again as a team member in that division while age-eligible.
+Junior state-winning team members may continue to compete on a county team in that division in future contests while age-eligible.
 A Senior judging member who competes on a state-winning team is not eligible to compete again as a team member in that age division; however, a Junior or Senior high overall individual is eligible to return and compete on a team or as an individual in that age division.

-The state team, which will represent North Carolina in regional and national competition, will be selected according to the following procedures:
+The state team, which will represent North Carolina in regional and national competitions, will be selected according to the following procedures:

-- Selection of team members will be restricted to the top Senior individuals at the North Carolina State 4-H Horse Judging Contest.
-The top ten individuals will receive an invitation to try out for the state team.
-After try outs, the top eight individuals will form two four‑member teams and will represent North Carolina at the Southern Regional Horse Judging Contest in August.
-The teams will be coached by the coach of the winning Senior county team at the State 4-H Horse Judging Contest and by the Extension horse specialist, who will oversee the travel arrangements.
+- The selection of team members will be restricted to the top fifteen Senior individuals at the North Carolina State 4-H Horse Judging Contest.
+The top fifteen individuals will receive an invitation to try out for the state team.
+After tryouts, the top eight individuals will form two four‑member teams and will represent North Carolina at the Southern Regional Horse Judging Contest in August.
+The teams will be coached by the coach of the high Senior individual at the State 4-H Horse Judging Contest and by the Extension horse specialist, who will oversee the travel arrangements.